BernardDev/Synthesizer-API/README.md

 <br>

-Be sure to visit the :fire:[Synthesizer Directory](https://synthesizer-directory.netlify.app/):fire: as well.
+Be sure to visit the deployed version :fire:[Synthesizer Directory](https://synthesizer-directory.netlify.app/):fire: as well.
 <br>
 <br>